IreneMercy/JoozaoNews/README.md

 ### Project Name
 ##### NewsBulletin
-Project Description
+### Project Description
-This is a program that allow users to manage their credentials, the user can create new credentials or add existing ones .
+##### This is a program that allow users to to search for news from different sources, view articles of a specific source and visit the source website .
 Author
 Irene Mercy
 Project Setup